Edge (wrestler): Professional wrestling style and persona

-Edge utilizes the spear as his finisher.
-WWE announcer Michael Cole praised the psychology Edge included in the move, since "he knew that the longer he made the audience wait, the better it was going to be".
+Edge utilizes the spear as his finisher; Michael Cole praised the psychology Edge included in the move, since "he knew that the longer he made the audience wait, the better it was going to be".
 He has also performed other finishers including a lifting DDT called the Edgecution in WWE or the Impaler in AEW, and an inverted sharpshooter submission hold called the Edgecator.

+1998–2002

-Weeks before his WWE debut in 1998, vignettes were aired depicting Edge as a loner, mysteriously roaming across New York City in various locations such as on rooftops and the New York City Subway.
-The vignettes also depicted him, as Jim Ross described it on his debut, as "some sort of a tortured soul" by showing an excessive amount of rage and beating up on innocent pedestrians.
-A female voice is also heard describing who Edge's persona is and his characteristics, the same voice that would be used to say, "You think you know me?" in the opening of Edge's entrance themes throughout his career in WWE.
-Upon his debut, Edge would enter the arena through the crowd for his matches and would continue to do so until becoming a tag team with Christian.
-In a 2019 interview, Copeland described how "as much as it didn't make sense, I still knew that they [WWE] were trying to set me up as much as they could."
+Weeks before his WWE debut in 1998, vignettes aired portraying Edge as a loner and, as Jim Ross described on his debut, "some sort of a tortured soul", mysteriously roaming across various locations in a city while displaying uncontrolled rage and assaulting innocent pedestrians.
+(Note: Edge's vignettes were filmed at multiple locations throughout New York City, including inside subway trains and stations such as Spring Street.)
+The vignettes also featured a female voice describing Edge's persona and characteristics—the same voice later used to deliver the line "You think you know me?" at the beginning of his entrance themes throughout his WWE career.
+Upon debuting, Edge entered the arena through the crowd for his matches, then slid into the ring while performing a humping motion on the mat, a practice that lasted until he became part of a tag team with Christian.
+In a 2019 interview, Copeland described how "as much as it [the gimmick] didn't make sense, I still knew that they [WWE] were trying to set me up as much as they could."

-Upon teaming with Christian and Gangrel, the group's gimmick was that of a clan of vampires, although they were often merely described by announcers as living a "gothic lifestyle".
-The trio would often make a dramatic entrance into arenas by emerging through a ring of fire onto the elevated stage floor, with Gangrel holding a chalice of "blood".
-Gangrel would typically take a sip from the chalice and sometimes share it with Edge or Christian before spitting it towards the crowd.
-One of their signature moves was giving their opponents a "blood bath" either before or after a match, where the lights would go out, followed by Gangrel's red flashing entrance lights, and then the arena lights coming back on to reveal their target covered in "blood".
-All three members of the group had long blond hair, with Gangrel and Christian wearing white shirts and dark pants, while Edge stuck to his long leather coat from his previous persona before joining The Brood.
-Copeland has mentioned feeling insecure about his previous loner character and welcomed the opportunity to join The Brood, feeling it gave him the confidence he needed at the time.
+Later that year, upon teaming with Christian and Gangrel, the trio adopted a vampire clan gimmick, though commentators often characterized them as living a "gothic lifestyle".
+The group made dramatic entrances by emerging through a ring of fire onto the elevated stage, with Gangrel carrying a chalice of "blood", from which he would drink, sometimes sharing it with Edge or Christian, before spitting it towards the crowd.
+One of the group's signature tactics was delivering a "blood bath" to their opponents either before or after matches, in which the arena lights would go out, followed by Gangrel's red flashing entrance lights, before the lights returned to reveal the victim covered in "blood".
+All three members had long blond hair; Gangrel and Christian dressed in white shirts and dark pants, while Edge retained the long leather coat from his earlier persona prior to joining The Brood.
+Copeland later stated that he felt insecure about his previous character and welcomed the opportunity to join The Brood, believing it gave him the confidence he needed at the time.
+The Hardy Boyz also applied this gimmick during their feud with Edge and Christian in 1999.